csc203-calpoly/lecture-notes/src/17_exceptions/index.md

 }
 ```

-When we call `getTotalMilesRun("runningData.txt")`, we'll be okay since the file exists.
+Now, if we call `getTotalMilesRun` with a file that doesn't exist, our program can gracefully handle it by printing a useful error message.

-But now, if we call `getTotalMilesRun("nonexistentFile.txt")`, we'll see a useful error message printed.
+But what if some _other_ Exception occurs, not specifically a `FileNotFoundException`?
+Will our `catch` still catch it?

 ### A brief detour: The Exception type hierarchy

 All exception types inherit from the base `Exception` type.
 So, a `FileNotFoundException` _is an_ `Exception`.
-A `NumberFormatException` _is an_ `Exception`.
+A `NumberFormatException`—another exception type—_is an_ `Exception`.

-It's possible, but not advisable, to catch all possible Exceptions by catching the base `Exception` type, like so:
+So it's possible, but not advisable, to catch all possible Exceptions by simply catching the base `Exception` type, like so:

 ```java
 } catch (Exception e) {